Help shape Canada’s national suicide prevention helpline

 Are the meetings in-person?

 All meetings with Community Member Advisors are virtual.
 We try to arrange meetings at times that work for people who have commitments during the day and are in different time zones.
+You may sometimes also be asked to contribute your feedback by email or survey.

 Will I be paid for taking part?